-The Recipient can charge an indirect rate of up to 30 percent of salaries and benefits for Centennial, SFAP, CBP3, GROSS and CWSRF and up to the EPA/Ecology negotiated rate for Section 319 to cover overhead costs that benefit more than one activity of the Recipient and that are not directly assignable to a particular objective of the project.
-Before Ecology can approve requests for reimbursement of indirect costs, Recipients are required to upload documentation of their most current rate and list what is included in the indirect rate.
+The Recipient can charge an indirect rate of up to 30 percent of salaries and benefits for Centennial, SFAP, CBP3, PSNR, and CWSRF and up to the EPA/Ecology negotiated rate for Section 319 to cover overhead costs that benefit more than one activity of the Recipient and that are not directly assignable to a particular objective of the project.
+Ecology may request the recipient to provide supporting documentation for the indirect rate calculation for review.